Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

     > Note: Read more about the ROS Parameter Server [here](http://wiki.ros.org/Parameter%20Server).

 1. Return to Unity, and press Play.
 Click the UI Button in the Game view to call SourceDestinationPublisher's `Publish()` function, publishing the associated data to the ROS topic.
-View the terminal in which the `roslaunch` command is running--it should now print `I heard:` with the data.
+View the terminal in which the `roslaunch` command is running.
+It should now print `I heard:` with the data.

 ROS and Unity have now successfully connected!